spotlight301/React-Ecommerce/Basket_Page/README.md

-Used to implement CSS and JavaScript
+I used CSS and JavaScript to implement the task